-In addition, our business with pharmaceutical and medical device manufacturers is predicated on our ability to maintain accreditation status with organizations such as the Accreditation Council for Continuing Medical Education (ACCME), American Nurses Credentialing Center (ANCC), American Council for Pharmaceutical Education (ACPE) and others.
+In addition, our business with pharmaceutical and medical device manufacturers is predicated on our ability to maintain accreditation status with organizations such as the ACCME, ANCC, American Council for Pharmaceutical Education (ACPE) and others.
 The failure to maintain status as an accredited provider could result in a detrimental effect on our business.